-The ISL29010 contains two photodiode arrays which convert light into current.
-Some diodes are sensitive to both visible and infrared light, while the others are only sensitive to infrared light.
+The ISL29013 contains two photodiode arrays which convert light into current.
+One diode is sensitive to both visible and infrared light, while the other one is only sensitive to infrared light.
 Using the infrared portion of the light as baseline, the visible light can be extracted.
-The spectral response vs wavelength is shown in Figure 6 in the "Typical Performance Curves" on page 9.
-After light is converted to current during the light data process, the current output is converted to digital by a single built-in integrating type signed 15-bit Analog-to-Digital Converter (ADC).
+The spectral response vs wavelength is shown in Figure 6 in the "Typical Performance Curves" on page 11.
+After light is converted to current during the light data process, the current output is converted to digital by a single built-in integrating type signed15-bit Analog-to-Digital Converter (ADC).
 An I2C command reads the visible light intensity in counts.